 If your kids are eagerly awaiting their elf's return (read: if you didn't get it together in time for them to appear by the start of December), assure them that their Scout will absolutely show up, but that they may be late due to "extended training" at the North Pole, or because they needed a little R&R after overindulging at Mrs. Claus' Sweet Shop.
 Your family's elf could also be delayed because they experienced a snowstorm resulting in poor travel conditions, they got distracted while sightseeing, or they had a special job they had to finish up for Santa in the North Pole before heading out for the holiday.

-However, if your elf has already reported for duty, then it's obviously a master at its craft so there was no need for Santa to hold it back (or mom made a special request for its early arrival for leverage to keep the kids "nice" — both are equally legitimate).
+But if your elf has already reported for duty, then it's obviously a master at its craft so there was no need for Santa to hold it back (or mom made a special request for its early arrival for leverage to keep the kids "nice" — both are equally legitimate).
 Regardless of when your family Scout Elf appears, there's really no need to stress too much.
 And consider the silver lining: A delayed elf means you have that many fewer days to stress about what to do with the dang thing each morning.

 This article was originally published on